 There are many formation "inhomogeneity" indices that have been proposed from various standpoints.
-Apart from frequency analyses10) and floc structure analyses 11), formation has been generally analyzed in terms of the coefficient of variation CV of local basis weight12,13).
+Apart from frequency analyses11) and floc structure analyses12), formation has been generally analyzed in terms of the coefficient of variation CV of local basis weight^{13,14)}.
 In this study, a variety of formation indices were calculated from the scanner light transmission images.
-Firstly, OD and $OD^2$ were calculated every pixel.
-Secondly, standard deviation std of Gray level $V{std}$ , OD and $OD^2$ , and the coefficient of variation CV (a ratio of the average to std) of $OD^2$ were calculated.
-Table 3 summarizes the results as well as the subjective rankings.
+Firstly, OD and OD2 were calculated every pixel.
+OD2 was thought to be necessary because it was found to be proportional to basis weight empirically as Figure 4 shows.
+Secondly, standard deviation std of Gray level V{std} , OD and OD2, and the coefficient of variation CV (a ratio of the average to std) of OD2 were calculated.
+Table 1 summarizes the results as well as the subjective ranking.
 The eight images in Figure 5 were modified to appear distinctively contrasted at the time of press.
 So, it may be difficult to connect the images to the statistic results.

-Figure 6 shows the propriety of the formation indices to relate to the subjective ranking.
-The formation indices was normalized so that the average of each index would be 3.5.
-Among the three standard deviations, that is, $V{std}$ , $OD{std}$ and $OD{std}^2$ , $OD{std}^2$ was found to distinguish the samples with the fewest reversed pairs.
-This finding implies that human perception is the most sensitive to the amount convertible to basis weight W. To be more exact, this conversion applies limitedly to paper of uniform structure in terms of fiber source, density, filler content and so on.
-So, the conversion does not apply to those samples.
-In spite of the actual discordance, human perception has a scale based on $OD^2$ .
-However, CV of $OD^2$ showed a low Kendall's coefficient r.
-So, it may be difficult to sense the amount of relative variation accuraately.
-The ratio of $OD{std}^2$ to W, an index where the average of $OD^2$ was replaced for W in CV of $OD^2$ , shows high propriety with r of 0.86.
+Figure 6 shows the validity of the formation indices to relate to the subjective ranking.
+The formation indices were normalized so that the average of each index would be 3.5.
+Among the three standard deviations, that is, V{std} , OD{std} and OD{std}^2 , OD{std}^2 was found to distinguish the samples with the fewest reversed pairs.
+This finding implies that human perception is the most sensitive to the amount convertible to basis weight W. To be more exact, this conversion applies limitedly to paper with uniform structure in terms of fiber source, density, filler content and so on like the tracing paper stacked to different numbers of sheets as demonstrated in Figure 4.
+So, the conversion does not apply to the samples in Figure 5.
+In spite of the actual discordance, human perception has a scale based on

+OD^2 .
+However, CV of OD^2 showed a low Kendall's coefficient r.
+So, it may be difficult to sense the amount of relative variation accurately.
+The ratio of OD^2{std} to W, an index where the average of OD^2 was replaced for W in CV of OD^2 , shows high validity with r of 0.86.
 This index distinguished well the eight sheets except HN120.
 The sheet of HN120 was observed to have many flocs with the order of ca. 5 mm.
-This order of flocs seems to be striking to visual perception, as Shinozaki14) showed that the variation in the range of 5.7 to 6.2 mm in wavelength had a high correlation with subjective ranking.
-ODstd and, confined to papers with close gray levels.
-Kajanto15) proposed that normalized Std (Std divided by a root of average both on the basis of grammage by $\beta$ -radiography) fitted the appearance better than the coefficient of variation.
-The normalized std, $(OD{ave}^2)/\sqrt{W}$ correlated well but did not function better than $(OD{ave}^2)/W$ in this work, as the other possible indices did not.
+This order of flocs seems to be striking to visual perception, as Shinozaki15) showed that the variation in the range of 5.7 to 6.2 mm in wavelength had a high correlation with a subjective ranking.
+OD{std} and, particularly, V{std} lacked in validity as a formation index.
+V{std} is sometimes used to estimate formation, but it must be confined to papers with close gray levels.
+Kajanto16) proposed that normalized std (std divided by a root of average both on the basis of grammage by β -radiography) fitted the appearance better than the coefficient of variation.
+The normalized std, that is, $(OD^2{std})/\sqrt{W}$ correlated well but did not function better than $(OD^2{std})/W$ in this work, as the other possible indices did not.